artsy/hokusai/docs/Getting_Started.md

 6) Create the Kubernetes staging environment with `hokusai staging create`

 `hokusai staging status` should show all the resources defined in staging.yml.
-If there's an Ingress, you would have to create a corresponding DNS record on [Cloudflare](https://www.notion.so/artsy/WIP-DNS-Playbook-d5379235983742609a147edc9b8b42f6).

 Get logs by running `hokusai staging logs`